PriyaPalak/MavenAirlinesChallenge/README.md

 **3. Which factors are the passengers most satisfied with?
 Which factors are they most dissatisfied with?**

+Show the Likert Scale

 **4. What is the profile of a repeating customer?**

+Figure out a visualisation for this, something like likert scale